In Japanese, there are several expressions that describe a state continuing.

 「窓を開けっぱなしで、寝てしまいました。」

-In fact, both describe the situation of sleeping while the window remained open.
+In fact, both can mean that the speaker slept while the window was open.

-In other words, 「まま」 focuses on the state itself, while 「っぱなし」 often carries the feeling of neglect, carelessness, or leaving something undone.
+In other words, 「まま」 focuses on the state itself.

 「まま」 describes an unchanged state

-「まま」 means “in that state,” “without changing it,” or “remaining as it is.”
+「まま」 is used to mean “in that state,” “without changing it,” or “while it remains unchanged.”

 Examples

-The important point is that 「まま」 does not automatically include blame or criticism.
+The important point is that 「まま」 does not necessarily contain criticism or dissatisfaction.

 For example: